Cholesterol

 • All types of processed foods.

-In my own practice, I’ve found that insulin sensitivity is not only the most important determinant for prescribing the right eating plan, but also to get optimal blood lipid levels.
-If the insulin sensitivity is poor and carbohydrates are consumed, the consequences are blood sugar dysregulation and excess insulin, which increases inflammation, oxidative stress, and glycation.
+In my practice, I’ve found that insulin sensitivity is not only the most important determinant for prescribing the right eating plan but also to get optimal blood lipid levels.
+If insulin sensitivity is poor and carbohydrates are consumed, the consequences are blood sugar dysregulation and excess insulin, which increases inflammation, oxidative stress, and glycation.

 This means that people with low insulin sensitivity should follow a low-carb diet, and in some extreme cases, according to Dr. Mark Houston, some of them have to stay below 30 grams of carbs per day to experience profound changes.